University of São Paulo: Library system

 The Florestan Fernandes Library at the Faculty of Philosophy, Languages and Human Sciences.

-The USP has 42 libraries managed by the Integrated Library System (SIB – Sistema Integrado de Bibliotecas in Portuguese), which is also responsible for the university's online system, DEDALUS.
+USP has 42 libraries managed by the Integrated Library System (SIB – Sistema Integrado de Bibliotecas in Portuguese), which is also responsible for the university's online system, DEDALUS.

 Dedalus is an online database that allows simultaneous consultation in all university libraries.
 It is also integrated into a system named Integrated Research, which integrates all online databases signed by the university.
 This makes academic research faster and provides researchers with easy access to international publications.

 Museums and art galleries

 The University of São Paulo manages a rich set of museums and art galleries, most of them located on the central campus in the city of São Paulo: